akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 Options can refer to values of Workflow Data using "$" prefix.
 For example "$call_timeout" refers to value of "call_timeout" attribute of Workflow Item that is processed in condition.

-Also it is possible to refer to any property of Workflow Item using "$." prefix (it is a Workflow instance).
+Also it is possible to refer to any property of Workflow Item using "$." prefix.
 For example to refer date time when Workflow Item was created a string "$.created" can be used.

 Example
 -------